My favourite places to visit in Prague in February 2024, including travel tips, weather and what to pack when you are heading off to Prague in winter.

 14 February – Valentines Day

 Celebrating Valentines Day is still a novelty for most Czech people, as before 1989 hardly anyone knew about this day.
 Over the last 30 years, it became an increasingly popular day to celebrate, especially amongst the younger generation.

 21 February – Travel Guides Day

 This day is celebrated as a day for travel guides and guided walks guides.
-Around 12 major towns (including Prague) takes part in the celebrations, which mainly include free or reduced entry to many tourist attractions, extra walks, festivals and other ways of celebrating the travel industry.
+Around 12 major towns (including Prague) take part in the celebrations, which mainly include free or reduced entry to many tourist attractions, extra walks, festivals and other ways of celebrating the travel industry.

-Tips on your February itinerary
+Tips for your February itinerary

 Stay warm by exploring the city in a tram

-My favourite route is tram no.22 because it takes you from the centre to the top of the castle and then you can walk down back to the centre, exploring the Prague Castle, Charles Bridge and Old Town Square.
+My favourite route is tram no.22 because it takes you from the centre to the top of the castle and then you can walk down back to the centre, exploring Prague Castle, Charles Bridge and Old Town Square.

 Have a Czech cinema evening